 If the debt has been secured against an asset (such as a mortgage against a house or a joint bank account) it will be necessary to determine how that asset is owned.
 If it is owned as joint tenant’s, the surviving owner will automatically inherit the deceased’s share and as such, the full amount outstanding on the loan will become the survivor’s responsibility.
 If the asset is owned as tenant’s in common, and the loan is in the sole name of the deceased, the debt will be paid from the estate.

-Historic debts can have serious consequences when someone dies so it is worth seeking legal advice, both before taking such a loan and before settling an estate.
+Historic debts can have serious consequences when someone dies so it is worth seeking legal advice from a Probate, Wills, Tax & Trusts Solicitor, both before taking such a loan and before settling an estate.

 Article March 2021